 - Empower more marginalized women with meaningful training and dignified job opportunities

-- Provide free workshops on terrarium-making as a family-bonding/therapeutic exercise for low-income families and elders living in private homes
+- Provide free workshop on terrarium-making such as a family-bonding/therapeutic exercise for low-income families, elders living in private homes and people in need

 - Increase public awareness of green sustainability and social inclusion

 - Promote the importance of green & sustainable through educational workshops